AnsahOfei/ns3-learning/phase6_code/docs/stage_3_topology_propagation.md

 ## Abstract

 This stage defines the network topology models and wireless propagation characteristics used in Phase 6 evaluation.
-Three topology models (mesh, grid, random) are employed to test WSN protocol robustness across different spatial arrangements.
+Three topology models (mesh, grid, star) are employed to test WSN protocol robustness across different spatial arrangements.
 The two-ray ground reflection propagation model is used for realistic LOS and NLOS scenarios in diverse deployment patterns.
+Batch L (72 scenarios: 6 protocols × 3 topologies × 4 modes) evaluates these topologies systematically.

 ---